Ksawerów: History

-In 1945, via the Bierut Decree, Królikarnia palace became the property of the city of Warsaw, being confiscated from the Krasiński family, who previously owned it.
-The building was rebuilt in 1964, and in 1965, in it was opened the Xawery Dunikowski Museum of Sculpture, which contains sculptures from the collection of the National Museum in Warsaw.
+In 1945 the Rabbit House became the property of the city of Warsaw, being confiscated from the Krasiński family via the Bierut Decree.
+The building was rebuilt in 1964, and a year later, the Xawery Dunikowski Museum of Sculpture was opened inside of it, as a branch of the Warsaw National Museum.

+In 1955, the housing estate of Ksawerów was developed alongside Puławska Street, consisting of tenement houses.
+It was designed by Wacław Kłyszewski, Jerzy Mokrzyński, and Eugeniusz Wierzbicki.

+Around 1955, a national headquarters building of the Citizens' Militia, the national police organisation, was built at 148 and 150 Puławska Street.
+In 1990, the building became headquarters of the Police, which replaced the Citizens' Militia.

-Between 1955 and 1959, at 3 Czerniowiecka Street, was built the Warsaw Ski Jumping Hill, a small hill ski jumping venue, with the construction point at 38 m (124.67 ft).
-It was operated by the Warsaw Ski Club.
-It was mostly used as a training venue and occasionally hosted ski jumping competitions.
-It was modernized between 1975 and 1980.
+In 1959, the Warsaw Ski Jumping Hill, a small hill ski jumping venue, with the construction point at 38 m (124.67 ft), was opened at 3 Czerniowiecka Street on the Warsaw Escarpment.
+It was operated by the Warsaw Ski Club, and was mostly used as a training venue and occasionally hosted ski jumping competitions.
+It was modernised between 1975 and 1980.
 The last competition was hosted there in 1989, and it continued to serve as a training venue until the early 1990s, after which it stopped being used.
-The ski jumping hill was deconstructed between 2010 and 2011.
+It was deconstructed between 2010 and 2011.

-In 1969, at 17 Woronicza Street was opened the Radio and Television Centre, a complex of buildings which, to the present day, serves as the headquarters of Telewizja Polska (Polish Television), a state media public broadcasting television network of Poland.

-The current headquarters building in the complex was built in 2007.

-The residential neighbourhood of Skocznia, and the remaining buildings of Szopy Niemieckie, in 1974.
+The housing estate of Skocznia, and the remaining buildings of Szopy Niemieckie, in 1974.

-Between 1968 and 1975, in the eastern portion of Ksawerów, in the area of Bukowińska Street, Cieszyńska Street, and Czerniowiecka Street, was built the residential neighbourhood of Skocznia, consisting of seven multifamily residential apartment buildings.
-The main architect of the project was Tadeusz Mrówczyński.
-The neighbourhood was built in place of the historical buildings of Szopy Niemieckie, and near the Warsaw Ski Jumping Hill.

-Between 1972 and 1977, in the western portion of Ksawerów, between Domaniewska Street, Independence Avenue, Wilanowska Avenue, and Langego Street, was built the residential neighbourhood of Domaniewska.
-It is divided into two parts, by Modzelewskiego Street.
-The western portion of the neighbourhood was built between 1972 and 1974, while, the eastern portion, between 1973 and 1977.
-In Domaniewska were built twenty large panel system multifamily residential buildings.
-The main architect of the project was Tadeusz Mrówczyński.

-Between 1982 and 1996, in Ksawerów, at 20 Domaniewska Street, was built the Church of the Holy Virgin Mary the Mother of Church, which is a Roman Catholic parish church.

-The Curtis Plaza office building, located at 18 Wołoska Street in Ksawerów, in 2023.